younghkb/piconot/README.md

 I've provided a library that implements the semantics of Picobot (i.e., what happens when a program runs).
-You'll need to transform statements from your internal language into calls to the provided library.
+You'll need to transform statements from your syntax into calls to the provided library.

 You'll need to understand the interface for the Picobot library (but not its implementation!).
 You should take a look at the file `src/main/scala/piconot/EmptyAPI.scala` for an example use of the library.
 You can also look at the library's [auto-generated documentation][API].
 The code for the library itself is in the `lib` directory.
-Thanks to sbt, you shouldn't need to do anything special with the library to build and run your cod
+Thanks to sbt, you shouldn't need to do anything special with the library to build and run your code.

 ## Building and running the code